Winrock Town Center: Winrock Center (1961–2011)

 Bealls was added in 1985.
 This space later became Oshman's and, later, Sports Authority.
 Also, the Fox Winrock Theater was demolished to make way for a new freestanding movie theater on the site, known as the Winrock 6, which opened on October 3, 1986.

-Winrock received its largest renovation yet in 1990–94, remodeling the east atrium and Montgomery Ward store, demolishing an underused wing at the west end of the mall, and adding a second Dillard's on the site of the former JCPenney store (vacated in 1990).
+Winrock received its largest renovation in 1990 to 1994, remodeling the east atrium and Montgomery Ward store, demolishing an underused wing at the west end of the mall, and adding a second Dillard's on the site of the former JCPenney store (vacated in 1990).
 The new Dillard's location housed men's and children's clothing, electronics, and housewares, while the women's clothing and cosmetics departments were kept at the original store.

 Beginning in the late 1990s, the mall began a steep decline and vacancy rates began to climb.
 By 2005, tenants' leases were not renewed in anticipation of redevelopment of the property.
 That same year, the attached motor hotel Winrock Inn closed.
 By the turn of the century, the mall was clearly dead and decaying rapidly.
 The only remaining stores were the two Dillard's, Bed, Bath and Beyond, and a Sports Authority, each of which owned their respective spaces.

 In 1999, Winrock Center was among the three New Mexico shopping malls, with the two others being Coronado Center and Cottonwood Mall, involved in a free speech lawsuit.
 Their policies on activity regulation were challenged by the SouthWest Organizing Project and ACLU after protesters attempted to hand out leaflets at the malls.
 This case was dismissed.
 The 1972 case Lloyd Corp. v.
 Tanner states that shopping malls may limit speech activities (such as distribution of pamphlets) on premises.